spencertipping/tau/doc/utf9.md

                        |   <- offsets relative to beginning of container
 ```

 `bits` is metadata that specifies the number of bits used to skip through the data to construct the index table.
-This is included so the [π₀ GC](pi0-gc.md) can preserve index resolution.
+This is included so the [π GC](pi-gc.md) can preserve index resolution.
 It's just a `u8`.

 **NOTE:** the index is placed before the container (1) for cache locality; and (2) because it's typically written as the container itself is being written, to avoid buffering.